t2wain/Electrical-Math/src/EEMathLib/LoadFlow/README.md

 ## Calculation of V, A, P, and Q

-The load flow analysis is the calculation of parameters V, A, P, and Q at each bus.
+The power flow analysis is the calculation of parameters V, A, P, and Q at each bus.
 The buses in the network are classified according to which parameters are given at such bus

 - Slack bus (utility bus) : given V = 1.0, A = 0.0, calculate P and Q
 - PV bus (generator bus) : given V and P, calculate A and Q